Terabit-Ethernet/understand_latency/README.md

   ```
   ./target_setup.sh
   ```
-  You might need to change IP address in the `env.sh`
+  You might need to change HOST and TARGET IP address in the `env.sh`

 ## Running experiments